 Slice your ginger by chopping the ginger rhizome into thin circular discs.
 Ginger slices can be used to enhance flavor or even to decorate your plate of food!

 Store thin ginger slices in a refrigerator in an air-tight container but, wrap them in a paper towel to combat moisture formed through condensation.

 It is perfectly safe to eat clean ginger.
-In fact, in most of the dishes, it is consumed with the peel.
+In fact, most of the dishes, it is consumed with peel.

 Raw peeled ginger can only last 1 week, even when kept in the refrigerator.
 Fortunately, this number rises when you choose to use the freezer instead.
 Peeled ginger can last up to 2 to 3 months when stored in a freezer.

-Ginger from grocery store may or may not be organic.
-Though it may look clean from dirt, it is best to wash to remove any presence of fertilizers or pesticides.
+Ginger from the grocery stores may or may not be organic.
+Though it may look clean from dirt, it is best to wash it to remove any presence of fertilizers or pesticides.